GET STARTED | Get Your Fair Cash Offer Today

 Q: Do I need to pay off the HELOC before listing my home for sale?

-A: While it’s not mandatory to pay off the HELOC before listing, doing so can simplify the selling process and potentially improve your credit score.
+A: While paying off the HELOC before listing is not mandatory, doing so can simplify the selling process and potentially improve your credit score.
 If the home’s market value exceeds the HELOC balance, sale proceeds can often cover the payoff.

 Q: What role do real estate experts play when selling a house with a HELOC?